regen-network/regen-ledger/CONTRIBUTING.md

 ### Writing Acceptance Tests

-With Regen Ledger, we take a [Behaviour Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) approach to the design and implementation of new features to encourage collaboration among various stakeholders.

-After the proto definitions for a new feature are written, and before the new feature is implemented, acceptance tests for the new feature should be written using [Gherkin Syntax](https://cucumber.io/docs/gherkin/).
+With Regen Ledger, we take a [Behaviour Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) approach to the design and implementation of features to encourage collaboration among various stakeholders.
+After the proto definitions for a feature are written, and before the feature is implemented, acceptance tests for the feature should be written using [Gherkin Syntax](https://cucumber.io/docs/gherkin/).

 Writing BDD-style tests provide value at three phases of development: